raphamorim/rio/docs/docs/documentation/key-bindings.md

 }
 ```

-<span class="keyword">ReceiveChar</span> will treat the binding as non existent and simply receive the input and put the character into the terminal.
+`ReceiveChar` will treat the binding as non existent and simply receive the input and put the character into the terminal.

-Optionally you can ignore/disable completely a binding using <span class="keyword">None</span>.
+Optionally you can ignore/disable completely a binding using `None`.
 In the example below, whenever you use key "n" along with "super" key nothing will happen.

 ```toml
 [bindings]